Units across campus are working to mitigate the financial impacts of the pandemic.

 - Deliver working capital options that partially and temporarily mitigate budget impacts, recognizing that repayment strategies are needed and will result in long-term tradeoffs.

-- Investments to support the reopening of campus to meet public health guidelines are a high priority.
+- Invest to support the reopening of campus to meet public health guidelines as a high priority.

 Highlights: One-time funding sources

 A number of one-time funding sources have been identified to address critical limited-term uses.
-Estimates included below are a range based on the known information and planning underway at this time.
+Some items below are estimates based on the known information and planning underway at this time.
 These estimates will be refined and the range of options will be narrowed in the coming months.
 Central budget actions will be managed to best fit solutions to needs.

 - Working Capital Loan and Internal Borrowing (up to $200 million one-time)

-- Federal Emergency Management Agency (FEMA) Reimbursement ($1 to $3 million one-time)
+- Federal Emergency Management Agency (FEMA) Reimbursement (up to $10 million one-time, estimated)

 - At the end of FY 2019-20, campus sold Total Return Investment Pool (TRIP) funds to be able to recognize a sizeable appreciation in market value.
 In January of 2021, campus made another similar transaction to recognize additional market appreciation.
 We may use $15-$30 million to fund an FFE associated with the central campus portion of the internal borrowing strategy discussed above.
 The balance of approximately $120-$135 million is available for other mitigation or investment needs.